-Sierra Leone is a country the size of Iowa on the bulge of West Africa.
+Sierra Leone is a small country on the bulge of West Africa.
 It’s a potentially rich country, but it’s been impoverished first, by a brutal eleven-year civil war that ended in 2002—think child soldiers and Blood Diamonds.
 The war killed thousands of people and decimated the country's already shaky infrastructure.

-As if that wasn’t enough—in 2014-15.
-Sierra Leone was hard hit by the Ebola epidemic that killed thousands and left many more people discouraged, apathetic and fearful.
+As if that wasn’t enough—in 2014-15 Sierra Leone was hard hit by the Ebola epidemic that killed thousands and left many more people discouraged, apathetic and fearful.
+Now there is COVID.

 In addition to financial resources, Sierra Leone needs a lot of inspiration, hope and guidance.

 Giraffe Heroes Sierra Leone (GH-SL),an NGO launched in 2011, helps the citizens of Sierra Leone provide all three.

 GH-SL uses both traditional and social media to tell Sierra Leoneans the stories of their own heroes working for peace and combating disease.
 These stories inspire many more people to act with courage and persistence to advance their country's future by helping solve problems such as poverty, corruption and political violence.

 GH-SL is an independent, Sierra Leonean-run affiliate of Giraffe Heroes International, an American NGO started in 1982.
 GHI Director John Graham spent eight days in the country in May, 2011 and came away impressed not just with the enormous tasks of governance and development at hand, but also with the longing of the people he met—from political leaders in Freetown to war victims in small camps upcountry—to heal the country's wounds and restart development work.